gopi-suvanam/gopi-suvanam.github.io/_posts/2023-05-23-Array-Function-in-JavaScript.md

 In general, if the problem you are trying to solve has a natural recursive structure, then using recursion can lead to more elegant and easier to understand code.
 On the other hand, if you are iterating over a collection or sequence, then using a for loop is generally more efficient and flexible.
 However, as with any programming problem, the best approach depends on the specific requirements and constraints of the problem.

 ### Special Array Functions
 JavaScript provides several special array functions that offer convenient ways to perform common operations on arrays.
-Here are some commonly used special array functions:
+Here are some commonly used special array functions.
+Experiment with these using the notebook: [Array Functions](/jsnb/#./examples/Array-Functions.jsnb){: .jsnb-link}

 forEach: Executes a provided function once for each array element.